dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/getting-started.md

 ### Test the code

 Create a text file with the name "Detect-Boundary-From-Video-Frames.html", fill it with the code above and save.
 After that, open the example page in a browser, allow the page to access your camera and the video will show up on the page.
-After that, you can point the camera at something with a quadrilateral border to detect it.
+After clicking "start capturing" button, you will see the detected boundaries displayed in real time on the video.

 > You can also just test it at [https://jsfiddle.net/DynamsoftTeam/]()